richard0000/biah_geocode_clinics_python/README.md

 5) Save the file and exit Excel
 6) Go to the file in your file explorer and rename the extension to .csv
 7) If a warning pops up, click "Yes".
+8) Open up file in a text editor (which isn't notepad :D)
+9) Find all double quotes in the file and delete them
+10) Save file

 ## Prerequisites